taoshidev/ptncli/README.md

 **Options:**
 - `--wallet-name, --name` - Name of the wallet to use for registration
-- `--wallet-hotkey, --hotkey` - Name of the hotkey to use
+- `--wallet.hotkey, --hotkey` - Name of the hotkey to use
 - `--wallet-path` - Path to wallet directory (default: `~/.bittensor/wallets`)
 - `--network` - Network to connect to (default: `test`)
 - `--era` - Era to register for